Sports Monday with James Adderley

-Good evening I’m James Adderly and this is Sports Monday.
+Good evening, I’m James Adderley and this is Sports Monday.

 Jah over all, I’m James Adderley.